Seawater desalination in Australia: ROSI

 A solar powered desalination unit designed for remote communities has been tested in the Northern Territory.
 The reverse osmosis solar installation (ROSI) uses membrane filtration to provide a reliable and clean drinking water stream from sources such as brackish groundwater.
 Solar energy overcomes the usually high-energy operating costs as well as greenhouse emissions of conventional reverse osmosis systems.
 A photovoltaic solar array tracks the Sun and powers the pumps needed to process the water, using the plentiful sunlight available in remote regions of Australia not served by the power grid.

 Desalination plants

-In Australia many desalination plants are utilizing wind farms to produce enough energy to operate nearby desalination plants.
-For example, the Kurnell Desalination Plant, with a capacity of producing 250 million liters (ML) of drinking water per day, supplies 15% of Sydney's water needs via RO technology and is powered using "100 percent renewable energy" from the 140 MW Capital Wind Farm.
-The Garden Island plant, currently planned for commissioning in 2014, will be powered by wave energy, using Carnegie Wave Energy's CETO system.
-This system uses submerged buoys to pressurize water offshore, which is piped onshore to either drive turbines for electricity generation or, as in this case, to directly desalinate seawater.
+In Australia many desalination plants utilise wind farms to produce enough energy to operate nearby desalination plants.
+For example, the Kurnell Desalination Plant, with a capacity of producing 250 million litres (ML) of drinking water per day, supplies 15% of Sydney's water needs via RO technology and is powered using "100 percent renewable energy" from the 140 MW Capital Wind Farm.

+The Garden Island plant, planned for commissioning in 2014, will be powered by wave energy, using Carnegie Wave Energy's CETO system.
+This system uses submerged buoys to pressurise water offshore, which is piped onshore to either drive turbines for electricity generation or, as in this case, to directly desalinate seawater.
 The Garden Island project is a commercial scale demonstration project, which follows a pilot project off the coast of Fremantle, Western Australia.